sachit-n/plant_disease_classify/README.md

 ### Model 2
 The second model is trained on Cropped PlantDoc (C-PD) dataset (contains cropped leaves from images in PlantDoc datatset where cropping is done by creating rectangular shaped bounding boxes).

 Here, I apply transfer learning by initializing the weights from Model 1.
 It has an accuracy of 30% on the test set.
-On PlantDoc dataset, it has an accuracy of 18%.
-In the PlantDoc paper, it was shown that accuracy of ~70% is achievable with certain pretrained architectures on C-PD.
-I implemented a smaller network with no pretraining and achieve 30% accuracy on C-PD.
+On PlantDoc dataset (uncropped), it has an accuracy of 18%.
+In the PlantDoc [paper](https://arxiv.org/abs/1911.10317), it was shown that accuracy of ~70% is achievable with certain pretrained architectures on C-PD with similar transfer learning.
+I implemented a smaller network with no pretraining and achieve 30% accuracy on C-PD here.

 ### Model 3
 After training model 1 on PlantVillage, model 2 on cropped PlantDoc (C-PD), I train Model 3 on PlantDoc dataset (uncropped).
 All images in C-PD training set were cropped from images in PlantDoc training set to prevent data leakage.